Sunday, July 17, 2016

 Burgu Waterfront

-With time to spare, we headed back into Valletta to take in the Archaeology Museum and its astounding collection of artefacts from 5000 years ago.
-The display was well set out, showing some amazing discoveries found across Malta.
 The famous Hal-Saflieni Hypogeum (4000 – 2500 BC & no, that’s not too many zeros!) allows only 80 visitors a day, so forget short notice visitors like us.
-Also, during this peak season it was closed (?) for ongoing restoration, so the Museum was our only hope of finding out more about this amazing Neolithic construction and civilization.
+Also, during this peak tourist season it was closed (??) for ongoing restoration, so the Museum was our only hope of finding out more about this amazing Neolithic construction and civilization.

 The Sleeping Lady - from Malta's ancient temples

-We again sat down by the dock in the evening watching locals busily setting up for a very important religious festival and listening to the nightly ritual (and early morning too) of cannon fire echoing around the harbour.
+We again in the evening, sat down by the dock watching locals busily setting up for a very important religious festival and listening to the nightly ritual (and early morning too) of cannon fire echoing around the harbour.

 Getting ready for an important festival